nueverest/blowdrycss/readme.rst

 | See ``version.py`` for full changelog.
 |
-| **0.2.8** -- Performance enhancement during recent/on_modify case.
-Only build the css_text based on new
-      class selectors created during the most recent modification.
-Append this to the pre-existing css_text then overwrite blowdry.css or blowdry.min.css.
-A new parameter css_text was added to blowdry.parse() and to the override for the watchdog event handler.
-Special test created to verify that the css_text is handled properly.
-|
 | **0.2.9** -- Extended LimitTimer with setters and getters for ``limit_time``.
 This prevents duplicate runs
     during watchdog mode.
 Since the watchdog modify event triggers twice on windows and mac.
-It can also depending on the IDE being used since some IDEs auto-save.
+It can also depend on the IDE being used since some IDEs auto-save.
 Created an associated integration test.
+|
+| **0.3.0** -- Enabled support for the ``*.vue`` extension and added integration tests along with a
+    simple test_vue folder.
+Requirements cleanup.

 Why the name blowdrycss?